BhavikVisionGit/Fiberneo-Documents/Fiberneo-Document/LLD/LLD.md

     style="background: transparent; margin: 20px 0;">
   </div>

+#### 3.3.5 Circuit Management:

-- **Circuit Management**: A circuit represents the complete end-to-end connection between source and destination points in the fiber network.
+A circuit represents the complete end-to-end connection between source and destination points in the fiber network.
 It consists of multiple structures and sites interconnected through transmission media, forming a comprehensive network path.

   **Single Line Diagram (SLD) View**: The system provides a visual representation of how circuits are connected across the network infrastructure, as shown in the image below: